 St. Croix Campus:

-For your convenience, you may download the Counseling Services Referral Form and fax it to the appropriate campus office listed.
+For your convenience, you may download the Counseling Services Referral Form Return to the appropriate campus office listed.
 For further assistance, please contact:

 St. Thomas Campus: